JoanneGaeunSon/Moon/about/index.md

 ## About the Tech

 After a lot of toying around with different platforms and consulting friends, I decided to utilize Jekyll on the Github Pages platform.
-(Shoutout to Joel Sequeira for the recommendation!)
+(Shoutout to Joel Sequeira for the recommendation, and Isaac Diamand for the DNS help!)
 I found a template that I really liked online, and modified it to add style elements in addition to commenting and subscription capabilities.
 As this blog is also a web development side project, expect new features to be added and/or modified throughout its lifespan!